Bill Status:Awaiting House Education Committee Hearing

 03/10/21 House Second Read

 01/11/21 Senate First Read

-SB 1058 ensures parents have reasonable access to review instructional materials and activities used in their child’s school, including textbooks (print or digital), reading materials, websites, videos, and online applications used for student instruction.
+SB 1058 ensures parents have reasonable access to review available instructional materials and activities used in their child’s school, including textbooks (print or digital), reading materials, websites, videos, and online applications used for student instruction.
 This also includes presentations, assemblies, and lectures.

 Arizona law currently allows parents to review instructional materials (A.R.S. §15-730), but restrictions by school districts and charter schools have made it difficult for many parents to access these materials.
-SB 1058 requires public schools to increase curriculum transparency by prominently displaying the information on its website.
+SB 1058 requires public schools to increase curriculum transparency by prominently displaying available information on its website.

 WHAT DOES THE BILL DO?

-The bill also provides a detailed definition of “learning materials” and “activities”.
+The bill also provides a detailed definition of “learning materials” and “activities.”
 They include:

 - Textbooks and reading materials